Controlling biting or stinging insects

 Ministerial authorization

-The authorization process satisfies the Ministère that all required measures will be taken to minimize the environmental impact of the pesticide and that its use is necessary at the target locations.
+The authorization process satisfies the MELCCFP that all required measures will be taken to minimize the environmental impact of the pesticide and that its use is necessary at the target locations.

-The Application for a Ministerial Authorization for the Use of Pesticides guide (PDF 1.76 Mb) (French) will assist you in completing the form required to carry out an activity as part of a new project or the modification of an existing project.
+The Application for a Ministerial Authorization for the Use of Pesticides guide (PDF 1.76 Mb) (in French only) will assist you in completing the form required to carry out an activity as part of a new project or the modification of an existing project.

 Land application of pesticides